|Mature Height:||4 to 5 feet|

-Autumn Moonlight Encore Azalea
+Autumn Moonlight Encore Azalea for Sale Online

 The beautiful ruffled blooms of Autumn Moonlight Encore Azalea are pure white with yellow dusted throats.
 A robust, upright grower with light green foliage, this variety is great for background plantings.
 Having a medium growth rate, this repeat bloomer makes a great foundation plant.
 This new variety possesses a unique blooming time and is superior in development.
 A site sloping to the north or east is usually best because it is less subjected to rapid temperature changes in late fall or early spring; needs wind protection.
 Filtered sunlight is ideal, but morning sunlight is best; plant may survive continuous shade if trees have branches pruned high.
 Protection from afternoon sun may also be given by fences, shrubbery or screens.
 Roots of azaleas and rhododendrons are very delicate and unable to penetrate heavy or rocky soils; excellent drainage is important.
 After flowering, new shoots appear and develop additional flower buds, resulting in both a summer (late July) and a fall bloom (sometimes to frost).